svenkreiss/svenkreiss.github.io/content/pages/unicodeit.md

 * New in 0.4:
     * \rightarrow now has the alias \to
     * added mathbb and mathcal symbols including the symbols used for Hamiltonian and Lagrangian densities ℋ, ℒ and for real and complex numbers ℝ, ℂ (for all symbols see the UnicodeItSymbols.pdf file)

-## FAQ

-* The native Mac applications work fine, but web browsers do not necessarily support the Mac's System Services.
-Safari and Chrome seem to be working fine, however [Firefox does not work with UnicodeIt](https://wiki.mozilla.org/Firefox/Feature_Brainstorming:Platform_Integration#Services_Integration_in_OS_X).